-Rumors about the interest of Amazon (NASDAQ: AMZN) in bitcoin (Bitcoin) and other cryptocurrencies have been going around for several years.
+Rumors about the interest of Amazon (NASDAQ: AMZN) in bitcoin (EXANTE: Bitcoin) and other cryptocurrencies have been going around for several years.
 However, this year, the Internet giant took concrete steps, buying three domains associated with digital currencies.

 Note that in 2013 Amazon registered the domain amazonbitcoin.com. which now redirects to Amazon.com.
 In addition to amazonbitcoin.com, the company now officially owns the amazonethereum.com, amazoncryptocurrency.com и amazoncryptocurrencies.com. domains.

 It is not clear how exactly the retailer intends to use them and whether it plans to accept digital currencies as payment.
 A more fantastic hypothesis (although not supported by any facts) is that Amazon is going to launch its own cryptocurrency exchange.

 Internet giant has already proved that it does not want to lag behind in developing new tools to support users of cryptocurrencies.
 According to a document published by the The United States Patent and Trademark Office (USPTO), earlier this year Amazon received a patent for a technology that allows to receive data on transactions with digital currencies in real time.